 As discussed above, the Company, Cannae LLC, and the Manager, entered into the Management Services Agreement which became effective September 1, 2019 (as amended), which sets forth the terms and condition of our relationship with our Manager.
 Our named executive officers Messrs.
-Massey, Ducommun, Coy and Cox (until he resigned), as well as our non-executive Chairman, Mr. Foley are members of the Manager.
+Massey, Ducommun and Coy, as well as our non-executive Chairman, Mr. Foley are members of the Manager.
 The terms of the Management Agreement are described above in the Compensation Discussion and Analysis section under "External Management."

 Pursuant to the terms of the Management Services Agreement, Cannae LLC pays the Manager a quarterly management fee equal to 0.375% (1.5% annualized) of the Company's cost of invested capital (as defined in the Management Services Agreement) as of the last day of each fiscal quarter, payable in arrears in cash, as may be adjusted pursuant to the terms of the Management Services Agreement (the Management Fee).
 Cannae LLC is responsible for paying costs and expenses relating to the Company's business and operations.
 Cannae LLC reimburses the Manager for documented expenses of the Manager incurred on the Company's behalf, including any costs and expenses incurred in connection with the performance of the services under the Management Services Agreement.
-The total Management Fee paid or payable for the year ended December 31, 2020 from Cannae LLC to our Manager was approximately \$20.7 million.
-The Management Fee was reduced in an amount equal to \$535,555 for the salaries paid by Cannae LLC to certain executive officers as described below.
+The total Management Fee paid or payable for the year ended December 31, 2021 from Cannae LLC to our Manager was approximately \$33.6 million.
+The Management Fee was reduced in an amount equal to \$2.1 million for the salaries paid by Cannae LLC to certain executive officers as described below.

 Carried interest payments made to our Manager pursuant to the terms of the Operating Agreement include a hurdle rate of 8% of IRR and a high-water mark.
-So long as Cannae LLC's profits with respect to a liquidity event (sale or other disposition) involving an investment (as defined in the Operating Agreement) exceed an annualized hurdle rate (threshold) of 8%, Cannae LLC pays carried interest with respect to such investment to the Manager.
-Generally, where such hurdle is satisfied, carried interest is paid to the Manager in an amount equal to: 15% of the profits on such investment (calculated as the proceeds of such investment less allocable management fees (as defined in the Operating Agreement) and the cost of such investment) for returns between 1.0x and 2.0x the cost of such investment (plus allocable management fees), and 20% of the profits on such investment for returns exceeding 2.0x the cost of such investment (plus allocable management fees).
-However, to the extent that, as of the liquidity event, the value of the portfolio of unrealized investments is less than the aggregate cost of such investments, then the Manager's carried interest entitlement is correspondingly reduced until such time as the investment portfolio has recovered in value (i.e., maximum).
+So long as Cannae LLC's profits with respect to a liquidity event (sale or other disposition) involving a Cannae business (as defined in the Operating Agreement) exceed an annualized hurdle rate (threshold) of 8%, Cannae LLC pays carried interest with respect to such business to the Manager.
+Generally, where such hurdle is satisfied, carried interest is paid to the Manager in an amount equal to: 15% of the profits on such business (calculated as the proceeds of such business less allocable management fees (as defined in the Operating Agreement) and the cost of such business) for returns between 1.0x and 2.0x the cost of such investment (plus allocable management fees), and 20% of the profits on such business for returns exceeding 2.0x the cost of such business (plus allocable management fees).
+However, to the extent that, as of the liquidity event, the value of the businesses owned by Cannae and included in the MIP is less than the aggregate cost of such businesses, then the Manager's carried interest entitlement is correspondingly reduced until such time as such businesses have recovered in value (i.e., maximum).
 Our named executive officers Messrs.
-Massey, Ducommun, and Coy and our non-executive Chairman Mr. Foley as members of our Manager may receive cash distributions from our Manager periodically at its discretion.
-In 2020, approximately \$11.3 million was paid or payable to our Manager as carried interest payments under the MIP.
-See section "Executive Compensation Paid By Our Manager in 2020" for further description of the compensation paid to our named executive officers, as applicable, by our Manager.
+Massey, Ducommun, and Coy and our non-executive Chairman Mr. Foley, as members of our Manager, may receive cash distributions from our Manager periodically at its discretion.
+In 2021, approximately \$44.2 million was paid or payable to our Manager as carried interest payments under the MIP.
+See section "Executive Compensation Paid By Our Manager in 2021" for further description of the compensation paid to our named executive officers, as applicable, by our Manager.
 The amount of distributions by the Manager to our named executive officers who have an interest in the Manager is derived by the Manager and is not within our control.